AthenaModel/athena/lib/athena/CHECKLIST.md

 - [x] Add a constructor taking "adb_" as the argument, and saving it to "adb": `set adb $adb_`
 - [x] Replace "typevariable" with "variable"
-- [x] Replace "typemethod" with "method"
+- [x] Replace "method" with "method"
 - [x] Replace references to "rdb" with "$adb".
 - [x] Replace references to "mymodule" or "$type" with:
   - [x] "$self" in snit::type method bodies
   - [x] "$adb mymodule" in order method bodies.
   - [x] "$adb_ mymodule" in dynaform field callbacks.
 - [x] Replace "meta defaults" with "meta parmlist" in orders.
-- [] Update any global references for modules that already exist in athena(n).
+- [x] Update any global references for modules that already exist in athena(n).
 - [x] In athenadb.tcl, parallel to the entries for "actor":
   - [x] Add "component mymodule -public mymodule"
   - [x] Add "mymodule" to the MakeComponents call in the constructor
-- [x] Try to invoke athena.tcl.
+- [] Try to invoke athena.tcl.
 You might get dynaform errors.
-  - [x] Move field types from shared/field_types.tcl to athena/dynatypes.tcl
+  - [] Move field types from shared/field_types.tcl to athena/dynatypes.tcl
         as needed.
-  - [x] If moved types reference global resources, list them in the dynatypes.tcl header comment.
+  - [] If moved types reference global resources, list them in the dynatypes.tcl header comment.
-  - [x] If any of the types in dynatypes reference mymodule, update the reference to `$adb_ mymodule`.
+  - [] If any of the types in dynatypes reference mymodule, update the reference to `$adb_ mymodule`.
-- [x] Try "athena.tcl -script scenarios/Nangahar_geo.adb".
+- [] Try "athena.tcl -script scenarios/Nangahar_geo.adb".
 Fix problems.
-- [x] Try editing the entity type interactively; verify that you can create and update.
+- [] Try editing the entity type interactively; verify that you can create and update.
 - [ ] Verify that the full app_athena test suite runs.